MINISTRY OF PETROLEUM & NATURAL GAS

 Application for Renewal: To renew the licence, the licensee must:

-Provide the existing licence, approved plans, and pay the
+- Provide the existing licence, approved plans, and pay the renewal fee.

 -